Skip to content

 Add context

-There are currently 2 ways to add context for better results.
-Both can be enabled at the same time.
+There are currently 3 ways to add context for better results.
+They be enabled at the same time.